Disclosure: if you make a purchase through any affiliate links on this page, I may earn a small commission at no cost to you.

 Huinnyeoul Culture Village is another colorful culture village in Busan, this time by the sea, and is located in south-central Busan.

-There are lots of shops, cafes, and colorful mural art.
+The village is filled with shops, cafes, and colorful mural art.

 📖 Read my full Huinnyeoul Culture Village post and what to do there.